Campbellsville University Theater & are proud to present our Summer Series for 2017: Merry Wives of Windsor and Shrek, the Musical.

 Summer Series auditions will be held March 27 and 28 from 6pm-8pm in the Russ Mobley Theater.

 Callbacks will be March 30th for Merry Wives and March 31st for Shrek.

 Please prepare a 90 second audition package including Shakespearean monologue and upbeat song.
 An accompanist will be provided during auditions.

 Rules of the Audition

-1) Come prepared; song and/or monologue memorized, dressed appropriately, having practiced your audition material before we see it
+1) Come prepared; song and/or monologue memorized, dressed appropriately, having practiced your audition material before we see it.

 2) Choose audition material that is in the style of show you are auditing for.
 No rock ballads when auditioning for 1950s Gershwin, and no monologues from Buffy the Vampire Slayer when auditioning for Romeo and Juliet.
-Choose your material intelligently.
+Choose your material wisely.

 3) Besides talent, your audition is about the impression you make.
 We want to work with genuine people who have a positive attitude.

 4) Don’t be late.
 In fact, show up early and be prepared to stay late.
 Being in a production is a time-consuming endeavor.
 We want to know you can manage your time from the moment we first meet you.